PCRinus/looties-backend/README.md

   - Have the container already running
   - Change the schema file
-  - Run `prisma migrate` fom inside the container with the name of the new migration
+  - Run `npx prisma migrate dev --name NameOfMigration` fom inside the container with the name of the new migration
   - Restart the container

 This will ensure that everything works as expected.

+To reset the db, run `npx prisma migrate reset` inside the docker container terminal.

 ## Running tests